privacysandbox/privacy-sandbox-demos/services/home/docs/demos/single-touch-event-level-report.md

 1. Clear attribution data in chrome://attribution-internals/
 2. [Navigate to news site](https://privacy-sandbox-demos-news.dev/mmt-single-touch-attribution-html)

-- ice skate shoes image will be displayed
+- static shoes ad image will be displayed

-3. Click on "To the shop without ad click" below the image
+3. Click on "Navigate to the shop page without ad click" below the image

 - Demo shop site will open